 “Wait!
 That says ‘deguchi‘; that’s the exit.”

 My favorite, though, was just after we took a dinner cruise on Tokyo Bay.
-There was only one other English-speaking gentleman on the boat.
-As we were filing off the boat, I casually asked a woman next to us in line, “Did you have fun?”
+There was only one other English-speaking gentleman on the boat (with whom we were conveniently seated).
+As we were filing off the boat, I forgot the language barrier and casually asked a woman next to us in line, “Did you have fun?”
 At the deer-in-the-headlights look she gave me in response, I quickly amended with, “Tanoshikata desu ka?”
 Her face instantly lit up, and she nodded enthusiastically.
 “Hai, hai!”
-She proceeded to compliment me on my Japanese, beyond the moon I knew any of it.
+She proceeded to compliment me on my Japanese, over the moon that I knew any of it.

 That moment, alone, was worth the year of study.

-And beyond the communication capabilities, learning a language grants insight to a country’s culture.
+Beyond the communication capabilities, learning a language grants insight to a country’s culture.
 The two are so intertwined, it’s impossible to learn one without the other.
 This education beforehand taught me etiquette I might have otherwise missed, and I was less at risk of unintentionally offending.
+However, I still had plenty of “baka gaijin” (stupid foreigner) moments.

 Could we have survived both Japan and Costa Rica without any secondary language?
 Sure.
-Am I glad I had it anyway?
+So is it really necessary?
+No. Am I glad I had it anyway?
 Absolutely.
 Even if all we could do was read a few words here and there, our understanding of our surroundings were greatly augmented by our preparation.

-So even if you have a few languages under your belt, if you aspire to travel the world, there’s no better time to whip out your Duolingo and quiz yourself on some new vocabulary from your next destination.
+If you already have a few languages under your belt, you’re off to a great start!
+And if you aspire to travel the world, there’s no better time to whip out your Duolingo and quiz yourself on some new vocabulary from your next destination.

 How many languages do you speak?
 How have these helped you in your travels?